bconti123/capstone-project-1/README.md

 **Comprehensive Card Data:** The website retrieves card information using the YGOProDeck API, ensuring that the database is up-to-date with the latest card releases and rulings.

 **Cloudinary Integration:** To enhance performance, all card images are downloaded and stored on Cloudinary, a reliable cloud API, ensuring smooth and fast loading times.
+> I wrote function carefully in Python for download all images from YGOPRODeck API.
+Download image per 0.5 second or 1 second by setting up time.sleep(0.5) or time.sleep(1).
+I don't want to stress server.

 **You try this out**
 1. Find the card titled **"Magic Cylinder"**.